 We advance research that improves lives.
 We help educate future health leaders for all of Wisconsin.
 And in communities statewide, we help partners create real change, leading to better policies, systems, and programs so we can all enjoy better health.

 We call our work changemaking.
 It’s a focus that drives everything we do, and that helps us say that every day, in ways both big and small, AHW is changing lives for the better.

 Our roots have always been in health.
-The Advancing a Healthier Wisconsin Endowment was established by the Medical College of Wisconsin in 2004 to receive a portion of the charitable funds from the conversion of Blue Cross Blue Shield of Wisconsin from a nonprofit organization to a for-profit corporation.
+The Advancing a Healthier Wisconsin Endowment was established by the Medical College of Wisconsin in 2004 to receive a portion of the charitable funds from the conversion of Blue Cross & Blue Shield United of Wisconsin from a nonprofit organization to a for-profit corporation.
 The proceeds of the sale were generously gifted to Wisconsin’s two medical schools – MCW and the University of Wisconsin School of Medicine and Public Health – on behalf of the people of Wisconsin.

 AHW proudly calls the MCW School of Medicine home.
-It is this strategic placement in the fourth largest private medical school in the nation – within Wisconsin’s largest private research institution – that enables us to steward this gift, combining the power of philanthropy with that of academic medicine to serve as a catalyst for positive change statewide.
+It is this strategic placement in the third largest private medical school in the nation – within Wisconsin’s largest private research institution – that enables us to steward this gift, combining the power of philanthropy with that of academic medicine to serve as a catalyst for positive change statewide.

 Working with our partners, AHW will serve as a catalyst for positive change in the health of Wisconsin communities.

 Advancing Wisconsin to be the healthiest state in the nation.